hrbigelow/kernel-methods/src/kernel_methods.md

 In this article, I introduce the main mathematical apparatus at the core of all Kernel Methods.
 To me, the apparatus is best introduced as the inevitable consequence of three design goals, in the same way that a bicycle is the consequence of design goals ("a thing the rider must be able to steer, sit on, accelerate, and stop").

-I take a somewhat unconventional approach by first considering a slightly wider class, and then show that a narrower class (still with multiple choices) is the most optimal.
+I take a somewhat unconventional approach by first considering a slightly wider class of models than the Kernel method, and then show that a narrower class (still with multiple choices) is the most optimal.
 The Kernel method is one choice in this narrower class.
 While any choice within this narrower class provides exactly the same solution to a problem, the Kernel method is the only computable member of this class.
 This should hopefully make the Kernel Method seem less contrived and arbitrary.